looeee/discoverthreejs-site/markdown/book/introduction/prerequisites.md

 ---
-title: 'What Do You Need to Run a three.js App?'
+title: "What Do You Need to Run a three.js App?"
 description: "Let's start with the basics: what do you need to build a three.js application?
 And what do your users need to be able to run it?
 The answers are simple: a text editor to write code, a browser to run it, and that's all."
 date: 2018-04-02
 weight: 3
-chapter: '0.2'
+chapter: "0.2"
 available: true
 ---

 # What Do You Need to Run a three.js App?